The E-Bike World Tour 2022 Calendar

 ● 2 to 3 batteries per day

-● 1 feed/tech zone per day (where time is stopped)
+● 1 feed & tech support zone per day

 At race accreditation all bikes will be checked for compliance with the rules (25km/h).
 Random checks will also be performed before each race start.
 The top 3 riders/teams’ bikes will be checked after the finish line of each day.

 The timed stages will include a mix of climbs and technical descents.
 Neutralised sections in between the stages may be used for safety while crossing roads, villages or sharing busy trails with hikers.